 2. Any medication to be administered during school hours must be kept in the health office.
 This medication will be kept in a special locked cabinet.
 This includes cough drops or lozenges, or any over-the-counter medications.

-Changes in times or dosage of medication must be confirmed by the physician in writing.
+3. Changes in times or dosage of medication must be confirmed by the physician in writing.

 - Students may not self-medicate, including cough drops.